gauravmm/Remote-Temperature-Monitor/README.md

 ## Progress

 Broadly speaking, the breadboarding (for both the base and remote sensor) is mostly done, and the base station software is coming along quite nicely.
-The remote

 The next major course of action (after Tic-Tac-Toe is graded) is to build the user interaction.